Tran-Research-Group/tran-research-group.github.io/_pages/home.md

 excerpt: "Advancing autonomy through interdisciplinary research."
 # intro.excerpt font size defined by `.archive__item-excerpt` in `_sass/minimal-mistakes/_archive.scss`
 intro:
-  - excerpt: "Welcome!
+  - excerpt: "Welcome to the Lab for Intelligent Robots and Agents (LIRA)!
 Our goal is to advance research on autonomous and intelligent systems with a focus on robots that interact with each other and humans.
-We primarily work at the intersection of robotics, artificial intelligence, and multi-agent systems, though we draw inspiration from other fields, like neuroscience, as well."
+We primarily work at the intersection of robotics, artificial intelligence, and multi-agent systems, though we draw inspiration from other fields as well."
   - excerpt: "Check out our [research](/research/) to learn more!"
 ---